uploadcare/uploadcare-widget/README.md

          alt="">
 </a>

-jQuery File Uploader Widget is an HTML5 file uploader, a part of the [Uploadcare][uc-home] file handling platform.
+jQuery File Uploader is an HTML5 file uploader, a part of the [Uploadcare][uc-home] file handling platform.

 [![NPM version][badge-npm-img]][badge-npm-url]